- Get Involved

 OWENS, CLAIRE MYERS

-From the age of ten Owens experienced altered states of consciousness.
-In 1949 she underwent a spiritual rebirth she called a "Great Awakening" that changed the focus of her life.
-Awakening To The Good: Psychological Or Religious?
-(1958) and Discovery of the Self (1963) describe the event and struggle to arrive at a scientific explanation for a spiritual state.
-As a result of her research, she became involved in the humanistic and transpersonal psychology movements of Abraham Maslow and Anthony Sutich, in addition to Aldous Huxley, who, over the years, came to respect her work and value her friendship.
 Carl G. Jung's writings shaped her quest.
-In 1954 she interviewed Jung in his home in Geneva.
+In 1954 she interviewed Jung in his home in Zurich.
 The article she wrote describing the interview was published in the New York Herald Tribune, Paris edition; it won a prize and was eventually anthologized in C. G. Jung Speaking.
 In her seventies she joined the Zen Buddhist movement and, with a group of Yale students, moved to Rochester, New York, to study at the Zen Center under the tutelage of Roshi Philip Kapleau.
 During this period of her life, she contributed chapters to two anthologies on mystical experience: The Highest State of Consciousness, edited by John White (1972), and Transpersonal Psychologies, edited by Charles T. Tart (1975).
 On her eightieth birthday she began writing her last published book, Zen and the Lady (1979).
-Two lengthy manuscripts followed: Meditation and the Lady, her fourth autobiography, and Varieties of Self-Realization,an exploration of scientific and philosophical theories on enlightenment and self-realization.
+Two lengthy manuscripts followed: "Meditation and the Lady," her fourth autobiography; and "Varieties of Self-Realization," an exploration of scientific and philosophical theories on enlightenment and self-realization.
 Claire Owens died on May 7, 1983.
-Her ashes are buried beneath a tree in the garden of the Zen Center.
+Her ashes are buried beneath a tree in the garden of the Zen Center in Rochester, New York.

+Claire Myers Owens Papers, Mss 002, Texas Woman's University.
 Miriam Kalman Harris, Claire Myers Owens: A Grande Amoureuse (MS, Dolph Briscoe Center for American History, University of Texas at Austin).
 Teresa Iles, ed., All Sides of the Subject (New York: Teachers College Press, 1992).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Miriam Kalman Harris, "OWENS, CLAIRE MYERS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fownz), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Miriam Kalman Friedman, "OWENS, CLAIRE MYERS," accessed August 24, 2019, http://www.tshaonline.org/handbook/online/articles/fownz.